France Used 10% Less Electricity Last Winter Three Valuable Lessons In Fighting Climate Change

 To reduce the risk of power cuts, the plan sent an alert via an app called Ecowatt three days before energy supply was forecast to fall below demand.
 This worked by asking households to lower their electricity consumption by switching off appliances or avoiding using them during peak times like the early evening.

-Combined with people using less energy anyway due to higher prices, the sobriety plan cut electricity consumption in December by almost 10% compared with previyears.
+Combined with people using less energy anyway due to higher prices, the sobriety plan cut electricity consumption in December by almost 10% compared with previous years.
 This varied by sector and ranged from 12% in industry to 7% in homes, cafés, shops and restaurants.
-Meanwhile, when adjusted for temperature differences, natural gas consumption was 17% lower than the previwinter.
+Meanwhile, when adjusted for temperature differences, natural gas consumption was 17% lower than the previous winter.

-Even accounting for temperature differences, winter 2022-2023 saw electricity consumption fall sharply.
-RTE , Author provided (no reuse)

 Given fossil fuel use must fall to tackle climate change, what has France's experiment revealed about the necessary effort to decarbonise?